What can art tell us about London’s oldest and longest surviving multinational corporation?

 This ground-breaking book identifies hundreds of artworks that were commissioned and collected by the East India Company, most of which can be found in London today.
 By bringing them together into a single study, Howes shows that these extraordinary objects are important historical vestiges of a company that survived for a quarter of a millennium.

-The Art of a Corporation is a must read for anyone interested in the East India Company, Art History and Britain’s colonial past.
+The Art of a Corporation is a must read for anyone interested in the East India Company, Art History and South Asia’s colonial past.

 Chapter one is free open access.